-Rio de Janeiro is full of attractions, but we don’t always want to stay in the city.
-That’s why it’s worth taking a trip to the nearby towns.
-These are places that also have beautiful landscapes, historic buildings and are just a few kilometers away from the capital of Rio de Janeiro.
-Check out 12 cities near Rio de Janeiro to visit!
+Rio de Janeiro full of attractions But we don’t always want to stay in the city.
+That’s why it’s worth taking a trip to places that also have beautiful landscapes, historic buildings and are close to the capital of Rio de Janeiro.
+Check out 14 cities near Rio de Janeiro to visit!

 1 – Petrópolis